IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 [WARNING] 094/205214 (11) : Server room/room1 is UP, reason: Layer7 check passed ...
 [WARNING] 094/205445 (11) : Server auth/auth1 is UP, reason: Layer7 check passed ...
 [WARNING] 094/205531 (11) : Server map/map1 is UP, reason: Layer7 check passed ...
 ```
+> It can take around 5-10 minutes for these services to setup completely.

 # 5. Explore your GameOn App

 Now that you have successfully deployed your own app in the Bluemix Kubernetes Container Service, you can access it via its IP address and assigned Port.